231st Infantry Regiment "Avellino": World War II

-At the outbreak of World War II the regiment consisted of a command, a command company, three fusiliers battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
+At the outbreak of World War II the regiment consisted of a command, a command company, three fusilier battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
 35 mortars.
 In June 1940 the 11th Infantry Division "Brennero" participated in the invasion of France and on 30 December 1940 the division reached the front in the Greco-Italian War.
-For its conduct during this war the 231st Infantry Regiment "Brennero" was awarded a Bronze Medal of Military Valour, while the 232nd Infantry Regiment "Brennero" was awarded a Silver Medal of Military Valour.
+For its conduct during this war the 231st Infantry Regiment "Brennero" was awarded a Bronze Medal of Military Valor, while the 232nd Infantry Regiment "Brennero" was awarded a Silver Medal of Military Valor.

 After the war the Brennero division was tasked with counter-insurgency and police duties in Athens, while 231st Infantry Regiment "Brennero" remained in Albania, where it was assigned to the 41st Infantry Division "Firenze" for anti-partisan duties.
 As replacement the regimental depot of the 231st Infantry Regiment "Brennero" in Brixen formed on 1 November 1941 the 331st Infantry Regiment "Brennero".
 In early 1942 the 331st Infantry Regiment "Brennero" arrived in Athens, but on 24 October 1942 the regiment moved to Rhodes, where it joined the 50th Infantry Division "Regina".

-In February 1943 the Brennero returned to Albania to convert to motorized division.
-After the announcement of the Armistice of Cassibile on 8 September 1943 the division dissolved, while the I Battalion/ 231st Infantry Regiment "Brennero" joined the 41st Infantry Division "Firenze", with which it fought against German forces, while the III Battalion/ 231st Infantry Regiment "Brennero" sailed to Korfu, where its men were taken prisoner by the Germans.
+In February 1943 the Brennero returned to Albania to convert to a motorized division.
+After the announcement of the Armistice of Cassibile on 8 September 1943 the regiment dissolved chaotically: the I Battalion of the 231st Infantry Regiment "Brennero" joined the 41st Infantry Division "Firenze", with which it fought against German forces, while the III Battalion of the 231st Infantry Regiment "Brennero" sailed to Korfu, where its men were taken prisoner by the Germans.